 Messrs.
 Burney, Kramer and Peabody are participants in SERP II.
 The SERP II benefits generally are payable only to "retirement-eligible" participants, i.e., employees designated to participate in the SERP II and each of whom, upon termination of employment, has at least 10 years of continuous service with the Company and (i) has attained age 65, or (ii) has attained age 60 or later with a combined total of age and years of service equal to 90.
 However, if a participant's employment terminates on account of his or her death or Disability (as defined in the Company's qualified 401(k) retirement plan), the participant becomes 100% vested in his or her SERP II benefit.
 In the event of a 409A Change in Control Event, a participant with at least ten years of continuous service becomes 100% vested in his or her SERP II benefit.
-Furthermore, in the event of a participant's Involuntary Termination or a Termination on a Change of Control, a participant with at least 10 years of continuous service will become 100% vested in his or her SERP II benefit that upon the occurrence of a 409A Change in Control Event (as described below) a participant with at least 10 years of consecutive service with the Company will be entitled to a lump sum payment of the present value of his or her supplemental benefit determined as of the date of the 409A Change in Control Event.
+Furthermore, in the event of a participant's Involuntary Termination or a Termination on a Change of Control, a participant with at least 10 years of continuous service will become 100% vested in his or her SERP II

+In general, SERP II benefits do not commence until the later of the participant's termination of employment or the date the participant attains (or would have attained) age 60, when a participant's SERP II benefit is paid to him or his surviving spouse as a monthly life annuity.
+However, SERP II provides that upon the occurrence of a 409A Change in Control Event (as described below) a participant with at least 10 years of consecutive service with the Company will be entitled to a lump sum payment of the present value of his or her supplemental benefit determined as of the date of the 409A Change in Control Event.
 For a participant who has not yet commenced payment of his or her supplemental benefit, the supplemental benefit will be determined based on the participant's years of service as of the 409A Change in Control Event and using the average of the highest consecutive three-year cash compensation paid prior to the 409A Change in Control Event, instead of the average for the pay paid prior to retirement.
 A participant who has already commenced receiving payment of the supplemental benefit at the time of the 409A Change in Control Event will be entitled to a lump sum payment of the present value of the remaining supplemental benefit determined as of the 409A Change in Control Event.